 Please do NOT attach screenshots or pictures taken on your phone.
 They are hard to read and do not allow me to compile your code without retyping it.
+Instead, attach the .cpp or .h file directly to the Slack message.
+You will probably need to do this from a browser running inside your Linux virtual machine (or other Linux system).

 One last suggestion: don't "ask to ask".
 I am delighted to answer questions about the projects and homework assignments and you should feel free to ask questions at any time.
-Asking me whether you can ask a question wastes my time and yours.
+Asking permission to ask a question wastes my time and yours.